adelina13elena/EDA-My-reading-profile/README.md

 # EDA-My-reading-profile

 The data for this project comes from my own StoryGraph account.
-SotryGraph is a platform where you can track your reading and choose your next book, and reding is one of my greatest passions, so I use it quite a lot. <br>
+StoryGraph is a platform where you can track your reading and choose your next book, and reding is one of my greatest passions, so I use it quite a lot. <br>
 The dataset has 831 entries and 23 columns:<br>
 •	Title – Title of the book<br>
 •	Authors – Book Authors<br>